Governor stresses importance of vaccine

 The governor displayed a chart showing the difference in case rates by age group in January 2021 and August 2021 in relation to each group’s vaccination rate.

-In children under 12, who aren’t currently eligible to receive the vaccine, the cases in August 2021 were 92% higher than in January 2021.
+In children under 12, who aren’t currently eligible to receive the vaccine, the cases in August 2021 were 92 percent higher than in January 2021.

-In people 65 and older, of which 70.2% are fully vaccinated, there were 42% fewer cases in August than in January.
+In people 65 and older, of which 70.2 percent are fully vaccinated, there were 42 percent fewer cases in August than in January.

 “This really makes the case for vaccinations,” the governor said.
 “As the vaccination rates increase, the case rates decrease in every age group.”

-Secretary of Health Dr. Jose Romero said the state continues “make progress in regards to immunizations in the 12-18 age group,” noting 47% of that population had received one dose and 34.7% are fully vaccinated as of Tuesday.
+Secretary of Health Dr. Jose Romero said the state continues “make progress in regards to immunizations in the 12-18 age group,” noting 47 percent of that population had received one dose and 34.7 percent are fully vaccinated as of Tuesday.

 “It is very important that these children continue to receive vaccines and that we try to immunize that entire population.
 It also points out the importance of the masks in school,” Dr. Romero said.
 “For the younger individuals, for those under 12 years of age, we have no vaccine at this time so it’s very important that masks be used in school in order to limit the spread.
 These have been shown to be effective in preventing infections and in limiting the spread of the virus within a closed setting.
 I can tell you from personal experience, they work.
 They clearly work.”